OpenUp-Technologies/Themes-SDK/Documentation/Articles/PlayableObject.md

-## ConvertToSolution
+## PlayableObject

-The `ConvertToSolution` component converts objects in your starting map into interactable objects once the map has been loaded in for players.
+The `PlayableObject` component converts objects in your starting map into interactable objects once the map has been loaded in for players.

 ### Fields